HildaPosada/MultiAgent-Quickstart/README.md

 This will launch the server,
 which acts as a control plane that manages networks of agents, and facilitates their communication and collaboration.

-The application.yaml file is at coral-server/src/main/resources/application.yaml.
-This is where the agents are defined, think of it like a docker image registry, but for agents that might be running outside docker or in docker, or via another runtime.

 ---